b0llull0s/Arch-Installation-Scripts/README.md

 chmod +x *.sh
 ```

 If there something you dont want to install just removed or replace with your preferecences.
-Other wise just run the first script.\n
+Other wise just run the first script.

-The reason is divided on three is because is a good practise to reboot your system after some of those changes.\n
+The reason is divided on three is because is a good practise to reboot your system after some of those changes.

-With the first script you will enable the Black Arh repo and create home directories.\n
+With the first script you will enable the Black Arh repo and create home directories.

-Edit /etc/pacman.conf and reboot.\n
+Edit /etc/pacman.conf and reboot.

-Then just use the second script with sudo privileges to install the core of the packages for this build.\n
+Then just use the second script with sudo privileges to install the core of the packages for this build.

-Once is done you may like to reboot again otherwise just hit the third script.\n
+Once is done you may like to reboot again otherwise just hit the third script.

 It will Download the config files and my wallpaper collection, the build is set it in a way that you only need to add new jpgs to the w4llp4p3rs folder to be able to select then from the script to change the wallpapers

 ```